ndlarsen/ndlarsen.github.io/_posts/2021-08-14-building-a-simple-web-application-gateway-part-1.md

 * configure a reverse proxy via nginx to handle all requests to the backend services
 * have nginx serve the certificate
 * ensure reload of nginx after certificate renewal
-* ensure domain name resolution on the LA/VPN for all requests for `*.mydomain.ddnsprovider.tld` pointing towards the reverse proxy
+* ensure domain name resolution while on the LAN or via VPN for all requests for `*.mydomain.ddnsprovider.tld` points towards the reverse proxy

 ## What Web Application Gateway?
 ---
 In summary, I need one or more applications capable of fulfilling following requirements:

-* automate A record renewal
+* automatic A record renewal
-* automate certificate renewal
+* automatic certificate renewal
-* reload nginx after certificate renewal
+* automatic reload of nginx after certificate renewal
 * reverse proxying
 * DNS functionality

-I will containerize this via docker and even though there seems to be a widespread adherence to the concept of _one process per container_, I intend to divide the requirements based on how they conceptually align on the application level, that is, I will lump the together concepts that I think belongs together into the following containers/applications.
+I will containerize this functionality via docker and even though there seems to be a widespread adherence to the concept of _one process per container_, I intend to divide the requirements based on how they conceptually align on the application level, that is, I will lump the together concepts that I think belongs together into the following containers/applications.